 Hollywood tape is an essential in every girl’s arsenal.

 It can save you from wardrobe malfunctions and help keep that low-cut neckline, and ‘the girls’ firmly in place.

 Your Complete Guide To The Wedding Day Emergency Kit

-Alison is a Brisbane based wedding photographer with over 22 years’ experience in the wedding industry.
+Alison is a Brisbane-based photographer with over 28 years’ of experience in the wedding industry.
 Alison Cooke Photography was voted one of the top 10 wedding photographers in Brisbane by the Courier Mail and one of the top 30 wedding photographers by The Wedding Diaries.
-She is also an experienced portrait and newborn photographer and an award-winning member of the AIPP.
-Alison has over 22 years’ experience in the wedding, family and newborn portrait industry.
-You can check out Alison’s Brisbane wedding photography prices here.
+No longer photographing weddings, Alison now specialises in family and newborn photography.